 Vision: To be nationally recognized for developing skilled and caring professionals prepared to educate students in a diverse and changing world.

-Graduate education programs include: (1) Master of Education, (2) Certificate in Educational Technology, (3) Certificate in Online Instruction, (4) Certificate in Literacy Instruction, (5) Certificate in Computer Science Education, (6) Certificate in Culturally Responsive Pedagogy, and (7) Graduate Teaching Licensure (GTL), an accelerated program offering professional preparation of teachers for elementary, middle level, and secondary licensure.
-GTL students may earn a Master of Science degree by completing to required research courses.
-The M.S. requires a total of 34 graduate credits, which includes completed GLT courses.
+Graduate education programs include: (1) Master of Education, (2) Academic and Behavioral Strategist (ABS) license (3) Certificate in Educational Technology, (4) Certificate in Literacy Instruction, (5) Certificate in Computer Science Education, (6) Certificate in Culturally Responsive Practice, and (7) Graduate Teaching Licensure (GTL), an accelerated program offering professional preparation of teachers for elementary, and middle/secondary licensure.
+GTL and ABS licensure students may earn a Master of Science in Teaching degree by completing two required research courses.
+The M.S. requires a total of 34 graduate credits, which includes completed GTL or ABS courses.
 These programs are offered in an online format with varying degrees of onsite coursework for the GTL program.
-The School of Education also offers graduate courses for the continued professional development for today's educators.
+The School of Education also offers graduate courses for continued professional development for today's educators.
 These courses may also be taken as electives for graduate education programs.